BIRDING TRIP REPORT:

 Asian Azure-winged Magpies in a quieter corner near the

-shrine - the only the siting I had.
+shrine - the only the sighting I had.

 Meiji Jingu Park